martinResearch/PySparseLP/readme.md

 ## Windows

-If you have python 3.6 64 bits you can instal it using the recompiled wheel
+If you have python 3.6 64 bits you can install it using the precompiled wheel

 * download the wheel [here](https://ci.appveyor.com/project/martinResearch/pysparselp/build/artifacts)
 * move in the download folder
-* execute th epip command:
+* execute the pip command:

 		pip install pysparselp-0.1-cp36-cp36m-win_amd64.whl

-Other wise compile from source
+Otherwise compile from source

 ## Compiling from source